petitalb/documentation/json-exchange-format.md

 # Request and Response formats to interact with the Privacy Proxy

-## Request format
+## Request formats

 There are two formats to query the privacy proxy: QF1 and QF2.
 The only difference between the two comes from `contextKeywords` attribute.

-The format QF1 is similar to the query request format defined in the Federated Recommender section:
+QF1 is similar to the query request format defined in the Federated Recommender section:
 ```javascript
 {
    ...